Narrow your search

 If you’re looking to rent office space in Chicago, then you have come to the right place, as you will find an abundance of options - from traditional leased offices to shared coworking space across the city.
 Chicago is famous for its big buildings, rich history and cultural impact.
 The Home Insurance Building in 1885 was the world’s first skyscraper.
 Today, the city’s skyline has famous buildings and office space for rent like the Willis Tower on South Wacker Drive, which was the world’s tallest building for decades.

-Chicago has an abundance of neighborhoods in which you can rent office space.
+Chicago has an abundance of neighborhoods in which you can rent office space near you.
 The Loop area around North Michigan Ave. is the second-largest business district in North America after Midtown Manhattan and office lease rates reflect this.
 However, it means the area offers all the support businesses needed to run a great office.
 The Miracle Mile is a hugely popular shopping and office district.
 River North is home to many businesses and entertainment companies, while West Loop area around Fulton Market are packed with corporate office space.

 Renting an office space in Chicago has many advantages.
 Firstly, it is located in the heart of the U.S., offering easy access to both coasts and international markets.
 Being in the Central Time Zone means businesses can collaborate with both East Coast and West Coast teams during the same workday too.
 The city has a thriving business ecosystem too, with 35+ Fortune 500 headquarters located in the city, so whether you require partners, funding or talent, you can find them easily accessible within Chicago.